-This chopped Greek salad is crisp, fresh and overflowing with bold Greek flavors, including tomato, cucumber, bell pepper, Kalamata olives and feta cheese.
+This chopped Greek salad is crisp, fresh and overflowing with bold Greek flavors.
+You’ll see romaine lettuce, tomato, cucumber, bell pepper, Kalamata olives and feta cheese in my bowl.
 I opted for cherry tomatoes, since they’re delicious no matter what time of year.

 Combined with crisp lettuce and a simple homemade Greek vinaigrette, you have a big, irresistible Greek salad.